asnt/eccv2020-sharp-workshop/doc/challenge_2.md

    (They will be released after the competition.)

+## Evaluation

+Considered for the evaluation:

+- the shape,
+- the texture.

+See [evaluation](evaluation.md) for the definition of the metric.

 ## Submission format

 The predicted complete mesh, `Y'`, should be in `.obj` or `.npz` (see